Crypto-TII/TLS1.3/rust/readme.md

 	cargo build --release

-To build and run the server program move to the *server* directory in a new window and
+To build and run the server program move to the *server* directory in a new window.
+Again check that the *Cargo.toml* file has the correct path to the MIRACL library.
+Then

 	cargo run